 Social media is responsible for the evolution of word-of-mouth marketing.
 Instead of relying solely on face-to face interactions we can share, like and tweet everything we want.
 The opportunities and possible gains for digital word-of-mouth marketing are gigantic.

 The team at Yokoco.com created an interesting infographic that shows how word-of-mouth marketing travels in the digital age.
-Here are their key findings:
+Here are three of their key findings:

 - Your website is of crucial importance: A company’s website is a more trusted resource than third party review sites.
 A website is the preferred platform to research (92%).
 Given the fact that 9 out of 10 people research the referral before making contact, you need to ensure that your website is up to date and provides relevant, and trustworthy information.

-- Leverage the power of word-of-mouth marketing to the max: There are people who have never been introduced to a new business via word of mouth.
+- Leverage the power of WOM marketing to the max: There are people who have never been introduced to a new business via word of mouth.
 Yes, it’s only 7%, but still.

 - Use social media to exchange word-of-mouth referrals: Surprisingly LinkedIn is leading all of the social media categories with 43%.
 There lies a lot of potential across all social networks.